cthing/meazure/README.md

 - A more readable font is used for all dialogs

+- Fix: The Position log save dialog once again displays a text fields for specifying a title and description for the log file.

 - Fix: Position log DTD defined the type for the desktop identifier and its references as ID and IDREF respectively.
   This was incorrect because the identifier is a GUID, which can start with a number and that is not allowed for an ID.
 The type has been changed to NMTOKEN, which allows a leading digit.
 Because the type is a superset of ID and